egha355/convertFiles/README.md

 This line is added to mySecond_branch and it is not in master branch This line is difference between mySecond_branch and secondCopy some changes to secondCopy
+# mySecond_branch does not know about this line